TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 Extending an Extbase model
 ==========================

-Once you have added an additional field to the database table and :ref:`TCA <extending-tca>` the new field will be displayed in the backend forms.
+Once you have added an additional field to the :ref:`TCA <extending-tca>` the new field will be displayed in the backend forms.

 However if the extension you are trying to extend is based on Extbase the new